What to Bring & Not Bring to the GMAT

 ear plugscell phonescommunication devices

-And here's a test day tip when it comes to lockers—remember that they aren't that big, so you don't want to bring more than you absolutely must.
-Keep your belongings in storage to a minimum.
+Here's a test day tip about lockers—they aren't that big, so don't bring more than you absolutely must.
+Keep your stored belongings to a minimum.

 GMAT Test Day: The Rules

-In addition to stringent guidelines regarding what you can and can't bring into the testing area, GMAC also enforces a variety of exam day rules and regulations.
-Below are a handful of vital rules you will encounter when in the testing room:
+In addition to strict guidelines about what you can and can't bring into the testing area, GMAC also enforces a variety of other exam day rules and regulations.
+Below are some of the important testing room rules:

 • The test administrator will provide students with the equivalent of five erasable noteboards.
-These are not permitted to leave the testing room and the administrator must collect them when testing commences.
+These are not allowed to leave the exam room and the administrator must collect them when the test ends.

-• Testing begins once you are seated at your computer; the exam lasts three hours and thirty minutes.
+• Testing begins once you are seated at your computer.
+The exam lasts two hours and 15 minutes.

 • Communicating with anyone about the content of the GMAT during testing is forbidden.
-Reproduction or removal of any part of the exam is also forbidden.
-The sharing of this information during the test through email, message boards or other means of communication is also strictly forbidden and subject to consequences.
+Reproduction or removal of any part of the exam is also not allowed.
+Sharing this information during the test via email, message boards, or other means of communication is also strictly banned and subject to consequences.

 • You cannot leave the test center building during a break.
-Basically, you're allowed to be in the locker area, the testing lobby, the nearest restroom and the actual exam room.
-Long story short—no one's allowed to run to their cars during these short breaks!
+Basically, you're allowed to be in the locker area, the testing lobby, the nearest restroom, and the exam room.
+Long story short—no one's allowed to run to their cars during the breaks!

-• A GMAT administrator is allowed to dismiss students from a test session for the following reasons: providing false information, attempting to take the test for someone else, failing to provide acceptable identification, possessing unauthorized personal aids, disrupting the testing environment, refusing to comply with an administrator's reasonable requests, giving or receiving unauthorized help, attempting to tamper with the operation of the computer, refusing to follow directions, failing to adhere to other procedures, policies and rules.
+• A GMAT administrator is allowed to dismiss students from a test session for the following reasons: providing false information; attempting to take the test for someone else; failing to provide acceptable identification; possessing unauthorized personal aids; disrupting the testing environment; refusing to comply with an administrator's reasonable requests; giving or receiving unauthorized help; attempting to tamper with the operation of the computer; refusing to follow directions; and failing to adhere to other procedures, policies, and rules.

-Clearly, following rules is crucial for exam day success.
-Once you know the rules, you can best adhere to them and focus on the content of the actual exam.
+Clearly, following the rules is crucial for test day success.
+Once you know what they are, you can best abide by them and focus on the actual exam.

 GMAT Test Day: Violations

-While we don't want to harp too much on policy violations and their consequences, for some it may be important to know just what such consequences are.
-Below you will find common GMAT test day violations and their results.
+While we don't want to harp too much on policy violations, it may be important for some to know what the consequences are for breaking the rules.
+You can find common GMAT test day violations and their repercussions below.
 Please note: all of these are official GMAT policies.

 Policy ViolationConsequences